opsnull/kping/README.md

 kping is a large scale & high performance ICMP library.

-It can send up to 1024 icmp packets in one system call and receive packets quickly.
+It can send up to 1024 icmp packets in one system call and receive packets quickly(using af_packet).

-Workping in progress.
+**Working in progress.**

 ## license